MattyGT/tritility-csv-package/README.md

 Once the above steps have been completed, please run the command 'php artisan GenerateCSV' in your console.

-# Vendor 'Tritility' was taken in Packagist to settled with 'TritilityTest'.
+# Vendor 'Tritility' was taken in Packagist so settled with 'TritilityTest'.